Board-Level AI Governance · Independent Advisory

 forensic scrutiny

-Digital Alibi Assessment — A structured forensic review that establishes whether your organisation can reconstruct the complete information picture behind every material AI-assisted decision — as it existed at the moment it was made.
+Evidentiary Assessment, A structured forensic review that establishes whether your organisation can reconstruct the complete information picture behind every material AI-assisted decision, as it existed at the moment it was made.
 Not retrospectively.
 Not from memory.
 Precisely and defensibly.

-Alibi Protocol — Full-scope engagement establishing evidentiary infrastructure, accountability architecture, and the temporal decision record that survives regulatory inquiry, litigation, and shareholder challenge.
-The governance requirement is that defensibility precedes scrutiny — not chases it.
+Full-scope Advisory, Establishing evidentiary infrastructure, accountability architecture, and the temporal decision record that survives regulatory inquiry, litigation, and shareholder challenge.
+Governance defensibility must precede scrutiny.
+It cannot chase it.

 Engagements are scoped to the organisation's specific exposure.
 Fees are discussed in the initial briefing.